ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 cleared, allowing a definite DMARC conclusion to be reached ("fail closed").

-Note: Because the PSD policy query comes after the Organizational Domain policy query, PSD policy is not used for Organizational domains that have published a DMARC policy.
+Note: PSD policy is not used for Organizational Domains that have published a DMARC policy.
 Specifically, this is not a mechanism to provide feedback addresses (rua/ruf) when an Organizational Domain has declined to do so.

 ### Store Results of DMARC Processing {#store-results-of-dmarc-processing}

 The results of Mail Receiver-based DMARC processing should be stored